-The privacy model of the DA platform is based on a need-to-know basis, and provides privacy on the level of subtransactions.
+The privacy model of Daml Ledgers is based on a need-to-know basis, and provides privacy on the level of subtransactions.
 Namely, a party learns only those parts of ledger changes that affect contracts in which the party has a stake, and the consequences of those changes.
 And maintainers see all changes to the contract keys they maintain.

 To make this more precise, a stakeholder concept is needed.